LEXINGTON, MISSOURI

 Photo: Al McCormick, Parkville, Missouri.

-Sometime during November, 2009, a somewhat naïve cadet heard that he could work off demerits by polishing the boots of the Doughboy.
-The result is the damage shown here: The tip of the left boot was completely scrubbed clean of its protective anti-corrosion coating down to bare copper.
+Sometime during November, 2009, a somewhat naive cadet heard that he could work off demerits by polishing the boots of the Doughboy.
+The result is the damage shown here: The tip of the left boot was completely scrubbed clean of its protective anti-corrosion coating down to bare metal.
+The cadet and one other owned up to the prank.